Population Health Services

 Grant County Syringe Access Exchange Program

-Services are available at the Grant County Health Center from 1 to 4 p.m. on Wednesdays.
+Services are available at the Grant County Health Center from 9:30 to 11:30 a.m.
+AND 1 to 4 p.m. on Wednesdays.
 All participants must be in line by 3:30 pm to be seen.
 The syringe access exchange program is open to anyone who injects drugs.
 Services offered include:

 • Clean needles and injection equipment